wifisensing/PicoScenes-Manual/source/installation.rst

             udh_find_devices

     `udh_find_devices` is the device discovery program provided by UHD.
 It will lists all the found devices.
+If a USRP is not shown in the list, it will also not be discovered or controlled by PicoScenes.

 Verify the software installation
 +++++++++++++++++++++++++++++++++